 Should your vision regress to pre-surgery levels, you must see a doctor.
 Some conditions such as hormonal imbalance, pregnancy, and abnormal wound healing may be responsible.

-Consult an Ophthalmologist at The Cataract Surgeons in Illinois
+Consult an Ophthalmologist at WK Eye Institute in Louisiana

-The Cataract Surgeon’s in Illinois, a division of the WK Eye Institute, is manned by highly trained ophthalmologists who will ensure you receive the best quality care.
-We are the leading LASIK and cataract surgery provider in Shreveport.
+WK Eye Institute consists of highly trained ophthalmologists who will ensure you receive the best quality care.
+We are the leading LASIK and cataract surgery provider in Shreveport, LA.

 Do not let cataracts or refractive errors affect your daily activities!
 Schedule an appointment at the WK Eye Institute to ensure your vision stays clear regardless of age.